How is wastewater harmful?

 Wastewater for irrigation may contain unsuitable chemicals and higher concentrations of nutrients needed for crops.
 This can result in delayed and under yielding.
 Wastewater used for animal farming may also contain harmful things and chemicals dissolved in them.
 Animals may die, and there is a chance that humans that eat such animals may be harmed too.
 In some places, fecal sewage is discharged directly into the sea.
 The discharge contains pathogens and harmful dissolved chemicals which can affect fishing in that area.
 The smell and such behavior does not encourage tourism to that area.

 Health of urban and rural populations:

-Wastewater is a big health issue, as it carries and transports a myriad of diseases and illnesses.
+Wastewater is a significant health issue, as it carries and transports a myriad of diseases and illnesses.
 It is believed that about 2.2 million people die each year (globally) from diarrhoeal disease.
-(WHO) At least 1.8 million children under five years die every year due to water related disease, or one every 20 seconds (WHO, 2008).
+(WHO) At least 1.8 million children under five years die every year due to water-related disease, or one every 20 seconds (WHO, 2008).